SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     prefix operator <#operator name#>

-A :newTerm:`prefix operator` is a unary operator that is written immediately before its operand, such as the prefix logical NOT operator (``!``) in the expression ``!a``.
+A :newTerm:`prefix operator` is a unary operator that's written immediately before its operand, such as the prefix logical NOT operator (``!``) in the expression ``!a``.

 Prefix operators declarations don't specify a precedence level.